 "It used to be that men would needle women who smoked in public," says the third book, punning even more hilariously.
 However, the outfits are excellent, and the West German made needles are even better.

-"Women's Rights" with four heavy duty specialist needles officially for upholstery, sailmaking and packing, but in fact invaluable for heavier fabrics, leather and suede, sewing with twine or thick wool, and for awkward corners.
+"Women's Rights" has four heavy duty specialist needles officially for upholstery, sailmaking and packing, but in fact are invaluable for heavier fabrics, leather and suede, sewing with twine or thick wool, and for awkward corners.

-"Just So-So" with an assortment of sharps, darners, crewel and tapestry needles, plus a threader.
-(Complete or incomplete sets)
+"Just So-So" and "Men Needle Women" have an assortment of sharps, darners, crewel and tapestry needles, plus a threader.